Astonishing Law Firm Web Design Mistakes

-When clients look at your website, they want to see your latest accomplishment and recent contributions to the legal community like news and events.
+When clients look at a law firm web design, they want to see your latest accomplishment and recent contributions to the legal community like news and events.
 They want to read useful articles you wrote but if your latest contents are from 2012 then they’re going to question your activity.

 Update your website content.

 First gather your most recently published articles, news, videos and photos.
 Second, post these in your News/Article page through a newly written article.
 It’s like updating your blog.
-Link these new information back to your website or sites where you have been published.
-Always generating content – this is also an effective way to improving your Google ranking.
+Link this new information back to your website or sites where you have been published.
+Always generating content – this is also an effective way of improving your Google ranking.

 If you don’t have time to create all the content, hire a legal intern or even some bloggers to help you create content.
 Once you have updated your website content, keep them updated!

-Your website may look professional and unique but it won’t mean a thing if your clients can’t find you.
-When people search for a law firm, your website should be on the first if not second page of google.
+A law firm web design may look professional and unique but it won’t mean a thing if your clients can’t find you.
+When people search for a law firm, your website should be on the first, if not the second page of google.
 Most people won’t go further than that.
-When they type in your company’s name, it should be the first result that come up.
+When they type in your company’s name, it should be the first result that comes up.
 Ignoring your search engine optimisation means the chances of people finding you are slim.

-Doing the SEO techniques yourself or hiring a third-party SEO consulting company to do SEO for you will do you justice.
-SEO ensure that your website appears more prominently in search engine results, as when someone searches for your firm common search engines like Google, Yahoo, or Bing.
+If you are doing the SEO techniques yourself or hiring a third-party SEO consulting company to do SEO for you will do you justice.
+SEO ensures that your website appears more prominently in search engine results, as when someone searches for your firm common search engines like Google, Yahoo, or Bing.